All Episodes

 Socialized healthcare has the great clarifying simplicity of one size fits all universal mediocrity.

-And uh when it was introduced in Britain, Canada, Europe, other developed countries, it was introduced very simply.
+And when it was introduced in Britain, Canada, Europe, other developed countries, it was introduced very simply.

-If July the fourth is Independence Day, July the fifth is Dependence Day.
+July the 4th is Independence Day.

-It's when the state assumed responsibility for your health care.
+It's when the state assumed responsibility for your healthcare.

-You don't have to log on and explore the potential for finding options for planning, explorations of potential plans for uh looking at different plans for coverage.
+You don't have to log on and explore the potential for finding options for planning, explorations of potential plans for looking at different plans for coverage.

 None of that.